AhmedFalahALharbi/Application-Using-NgRx-Microservices/README.md

 ---

 ## License
-This project is distributed under the MIT License.
-Refer to the LICENSE file for details.
+Distributed under the MIT License.
+See LICENSE for details.

 ---

 ## Acknowledgments
-We appreciate the contributions from the development community and the resources provided by open-source platforms that made this project possible.
+Special thanks to the open-source community for their valuable contributions.